 Why Venting Unused Chimneys Is Important

-With many homes in the Central Savannah River Area (CSRA) and South Carolina Midlands relying on a central heating system, gas furnace, or a direct-vent fireplace insert, unused chimneys are becoming increasingly common.
+With many homes in the Central Augusta River Area (CSRA) and South Carolina Midlands relying on a central heating system, gas furnace, or a direct-vent fireplace insert, unused chimneys are becoming increasingly common.
 Unfortunately, some folks are under the impression that even though they aren’t using the chimney, it doesn’t need regular cleaning or maintenance.
 However, your chimney is a living, breathing apparatus.
 The air that flows through your home also flows through the chimney.
 So, here’s why proper care of an unused chimney is vital to your home’s venting system.

 Remove Toxic Gases & Contaminants from Your Home